 ALL in remission.
 There are normal levels of white and other blood cells after treatment.
 Physical examinations, blood counts, and bone marrow aspirates show no detectable leukemia.
 Remission is the absence of signs or symptoms of leukemia.
 However, it is very important to continue treatment, even when a child is in remission, to keep the leukemia from coming back.

 Recurrent ALL.
 Recurrent ALL is leukemia that comes back after the child has had some period of remission.
-The leukemia may recur in the bone marrow, spinal fluid, testicles (for boys), or less commonly, in other areas of the body.
+The leukemia may recur in the bone marrow, spinal fluid, a boy’s testicles, or less commonly, in other areas of the body.

 Refractory ALL.
 The leukemia did not go into remission, despite remission induction treatment (see below).

 Descriptions of the most common treatment options for childhood ALL are listed below.
 Three types of treatments are used to treat childhood ALL: chemotherapy, radiation treatment, and stem cell transplantation/bone marrow transplantation.
-Sometimes, these treatments are used in combination.
+All children with ALL receive chemotherapy.
+Some children will also need radiation or stem cell transplantation/bone marrow transplantation.
 Treatment options and recommendations depend on several factors, including the classification of ALL, possible side effects, and the patient’s preferences and overall health.
+Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
+Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions .

 Chemotherapy is the primary treatment for ALL.
 It may be given by mouth (orally), injected into a vein or muscle, or injected into the cerebral spinal fluid (CSF).
 It is generally done in four phases: